How to Clean Scale From Your Boiler

 1. Isolate the boiler by closing the gate valves as close to the vessel as possible.
 Keep the top manhole open to allow for periodic inspections during the cleaning.

 2. Estimate the total number of gallons of water the vessel section will contain.
-Calculate the amount of initial acid to use to get a 1-5% concentration of Chardon’s Scalzo in the boiler.
-Use only Scalzo to prevent excessive steel corrosion while the cleaning is taking place.
+Calculate the amount of initial acid to use to get a 1%-5% concentration of Chardon’s Scalzo in the boiler.
+Use only Scalzo to prevent excessive steel corrosion while cleaning.

-5. Continue turning on and off the boiler to maintain the temperature in the range of 100-130F.
-Check pH every 15 minutes; (should be 1 or 2).
-If higher, add Scalzo to depress the pH back to 1-2 pH.
+5. Continue turning on and off the boiler to maintain the temperature in the range of 100 degrees Fahrenheit to 130 degrees Fahrenheit.
+Check pH every 15 minutes — it should be 1 or 2.
+If the pH is higher, add Scalzo to depress it back to 1-2.

-6. Continue step 5 until pH remains at 1 or 2 for 120 minutes or more, depending on scale build-up.
-The system is then as clean as will be with the current cleaning solution.
-Neutralize the cleaning solution to a pH of 5.0 with Chardon’s BD-6 by adding it to the vessel and circulating the mixture for a few minutes.
-Check pH – add more BD-6 if needed and circulate if necessary.
+6. Continue step 5 until pH remains at 1 or 2 for 120 minutes or more, depending on scale buildup.
+The system is then as clean as it will be with the current cleaning solution.
+Neutralize the cleaning solution to a pH of 5 with Chardon’s BD-6 by adding it to the vessel and circulating the mixture for a few minutes.
+Check pH — add more BD-6 if needed and circulate if necessary.
 Drain the solution from the boiler as quickly as possible.

 7. Add water to the vessel and continue rinsing the boiler internals.
 Drain again and inspect for the level of cleaning success.
 If further cleaning is desired, repeat the cleaning process with fresh Scalzo.